 Insufficient Number of or Missing Cleanouts

-In order for a cleanout to be useful, it must be placed in an accessible location.
+For a clean-out to be useful, it must be placed in an accessible location.
 However, this does not always happen.
 There should be 18 inches of clearance in front of each cleanout or 12 inches for pipes that are 2 inches or smaller.
 Cleanouts that are located in concealed piping with less than 24 inches of vertical clearance must be positioned above the flooring or placed outside of the structure.

 Traps maintain a barrier between your fixture and the sewer system of your home.
 Generally, you’ll see two types of traps when dealing with bathroom and kitchen sinks — P-traps and S-traps.
 S-traps are essentially two P-traps that are connected and form the shape of an “S.” The problem with S-traps is they don’t allow for venting.